Celtic 4-0 Rangers: Graeme Murty laments 'passive' Scottish Cup semi-final display

 Murty's men were swept aside as they fell 2-0 down by half-time before Ross McCrorie's red card five minutes after the interval all but ended their hopes.

-Rangers striker Alfredo Morelos had three chances to grab a consolation, but Craig Gordon denied him each time.
+Rangers striker Alfredo Morelos had two chances to grab a goal back, but Craig Gordon denied him each time.

 "We were just passive; I don't know why," Murty said.